svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## Overall pinout

 _Italic_ items are not immediately needed but need specific pins, so reserved in case.
 Depending on testing of [PerfDAC](), an additional pin for LDAC might be needed.
-Pins 33-35 still available.

 ![pinout](./img/MPU-pinout-v01.png)

+## Schematic

+Few components on the board, mainly breaking out to multi-pin connectors to other boards.
+The Eurorack power connector is there.

+## Board

+From the front panel mockup, dimensions are tight: 77mm wide by 39.5mm high.
+Could expand _one mm_ wider before colliding with the [Gate, LED, Tune](./Gate-LED.md) board, but needs enough room for the micro USB cable (unless using the D+, D- pads).
+Could expand _very slightly_ higher, constraints are staying within safe rack rail distances and not coliding with or pushing down the [PerfDAC2 (MIDI CC)](./performance-dac.md) board.

+## BOM

+### Capacitors

+- 4 Kyocera AVX 0805YA102FAT2A  1nF 16V 1% C0G 0805  $0.361/10 =  **$3.61**
+- 3 Nichicon 10μF 105C 16V **GOT**

+### Connectors

+- 1 Samtec TST-108-01-L-D 8x2 shrouded header $2.55/1 = **$2.55** 3d model requested 2024-05-11

 ## Development & Testing plan